 The monoclonal antibody technology was quickly adopted by scientists in both industry and academia due to the unlimited usefulness of mAbs for research and therapy.
-In 2008, the therapeutic monoclonal antibody generated revenues of over US$15 billion, the highest earning category of all biological drugs.
-Cancer and autoimmune diseases are the main indications for mAbs, collectively constituting ~78 % of the total antibody sales in the US.
-It led to a hype in industry and academia about the almost unlimited usefulness of monoclonal antibodies.
+In 2017, therapeutic mAbs generated revenues of approximately US$ 100 billion, the highest earning category of all biological drugs.
+Oncology indications represent almost half of the market share.

 - a broad range of potential targets,

 Monoclonal antibodies extended to the field of biotherapeutics in the early 1980s.
 The concept of the ‘magic bullet’ was born: a combination of a specific drug or toxin, bound to a monoclonal antibody that specifically zeroes in on its target and delivers the drug or toxin there where it is needed.
 Beside the approval of OKT3 (as the first mAb for therapeutic use) the development of therapeutic monoclonal antibodies suffered a number of serious disappointments, which reduced faith in the therapeutic applicability of monoclonal antibodies considerably.

 - technical difficulties in large scale production and,

 - relatively poor patent protection.

 In addition, all mAbs were derived from rodent cells, and these rodent-derived monoclonal antibodies suffered from: